Lucius Licinius Lucullus (praetor 104 BC): Outbreak of the Revolt

-In that year consul Gaius Marius had decreed that any Italian citizen being held in slavery was to be released immediately and that henceforth it was to be illegal for an Italian to be a slave.
-This was in response to the Italian Allies refusing to supply levies to fight the invading Germanic Cimbri unless such a decree was issued and the practice of selling Italian citizens into slavery for non-payment of debts outlawed.
+In 104 BC, while Lucullus was suppressing the revolt of Titus Vettius, a second more serious rebellion broke out on Sicily.
+In that year, consul Gaius Marius had decreed that any Italian citizen being held in slavery was to be released immediately and that henceforth it was to be illegal for an Italian to be a slave.
+This was in response to the Italian allies refusing to supply levies to fight the invading Germanic Cimbri unless such a decree was issued and the practice of selling Italian citizens into slavery for non-payment of debts outlawed.

 As a consequence of this, the Governor of Sicily, Publius Licinius Nerva, set up a tribunal and began the process of interviewing slaves claiming to be Italians and determining whether in fact they were telling the truth or not.
 By presenting themselves at the tribunal in this way, in a few days, eight hundred Italians had obtained their freedom.
-However, the wealthy Sicilian landowners, most of whom depended on a large slave workforce to farm their extensive estates, soon became agitated and demanded that the Governor desist from his work immediately.
+However, several wealthy landowners, most of whom depended on a large slave workforce to farm their extensive estates, soon became agitated and demanded that the Governor desist from his work immediately.
 Giving into pressure, Nerva closed the tribunals.
-Slaves waiting to present themselves were outraged at being denied their freedom and soon slaves began to rise up against their masters, landowners were murdered in their villas and the escaped slaves began to gather, rapidly growing in numbers until rebel slave armies were roaming the Sicilian countryside looting and pillaging as they went.
+The slaves waiting to present themselves were outraged at being denied their freedom and soon slaves began to rise up against their masters, landowners were murdered in their villas and the escaped slaves began to gather, rapidly growing in numbers until rebel slave armies were roaming the Sicilian countryside looting and pillaging as they went.
 Nerva, after defeating one band of rebels, found others springing up wherever he turned and, with only a small militia at his disposal, quickly lost control of the situation.
 An Italian slave named Salvius then emerged, calling himself "King of Sicily" and the rebels began to unite behind him.
-In Rome, the crisis meant that the city could no longer depend on the essential Sicilian grain supply, and so swift action was needed.
+In Rome, the crisis meant a disruption of the essential Sicilian grain supply, and so swift action was needed.

-Having just successfully put down one slave rebellion, the Senate turned again to Lucullus to take over from his hapless relative, Nerva.
-At the head of a new Roman and Allied army numbering around seventeen thousand according to Diodorus, Lucullus landed in Sicily in 103 BC.
+Having just successfully put down one slave rebellion, the Senate turned to Lucullus again to take over from his hapless relative, Nerva.
+At the head of a new Roman and allied army numbering around 17,000 men according to Diodorus, Lucullus landed in Sicily in 103 BC.